State Custody related deaths

 HMP Wormwood Scrubs

-Concerns summary Prison officers inconsistently followed Code Blue/Red procedures, delaying emergency response and Naloxone administration due to inadequate training.
+Concerns summary (AI summary) Prison officers inconsistently followed Code Blue/Red procedures, delaying emergency response and Naloxone administration due to inadequate training.
 There's also an insufficient number of passive drug detection dogs to control Novel Psychoactive Substances.

 Jason Basalat